 Forward to the Special Issue on Vocabularies, Ontologies and Rules for the Enterprise

 Vocabularies, ontologies, and business rules are key components of a model-driven approach to enterprise computing in a networked economy.
-These enterprise vocabularies, ontologies, and business rules do not exist in isolation but serve to support business processes, among a large list of other applications.
-While many have recognized the importance of vocabularies, ontologies, and business rules in business process modeling and management, there are many open research challenges to be addressed however.
+Such rules do not exist in isolation but serve to support business processes, among a long list of other applications.
+While many have recognized the importance of vocabularies, ontologies, and business rules in business process modeling and management, there are still many open research challenges to be addressed.
 These challenges can be approached from different perspectives.

 Fundamental research explores ontological foundations, languages and methods for enterprise and business process modeling.
 It also covers ontological evaluation of enterprise systems and their interoperability, as well as ontological analysis of business process modeling.
 Applied research looks into enhancing business rule engines and business process management systems with ontologies.
 Business process modeling research aims to define how process modeling and execution languages, such as Business Process Modeling Notation and Business Process Execution Language, relate to business ontologies and rules.
 Enterprise integration and collaboration research addresses ontology-based service description technologies for inter-enterprise collaboration.
-These areas embrace active and important research work that encouraged this special issue.
+These areas embrace active and important research work that has encouraged this special issue.

-This current special issue on Vocabularies, Ontologies and Rules for The Enterprise was edited with the purpose of depicting the state of the art and practice in this area.
-We received 36 very high quality submissions from leading researchers in the area and finally accepted six papers for inclusion in this special issue.
-Each paper was peer-reviewed by expert reviewers and was in some cases reviewed up to three rounds to ensure that the highest quality standards were met.
-We believe that this special issue contains some of the leading works in semantics-enabled enterprise engineering and can serve as a foundation point for further advancing the efforts in this area.
+This special issue on Vocabularies, Ontologies and Rules for The Enterprise was edited with the purpose of depicting the state of the art and practice in this area.
+We received 36 high-quality submissions from leading researchers in the area and finally accepted six papers for inclusion in this special issue.
+Each paper was peer-reviewed by expert reviewers and was in some cases reviewed in up to three rounds to ensure that the highest quality standards were met.
+We believe that this special issue contains some of the leading work in semantics-enabled enterprise engineering and can serve as a foundation point for further advancing the efforts in this area.

 The paper by Paulo Sérgio Santos Jr. et al. entitled “An Ontology-Based Analysis and Semantics for Organizational Structure Modeling in the ARIS Method” performs an in-depth critique of the ARchitecture for integrated Information Systems (ARIS) method; specifically its organization view.
-Although the ARIS method has been widely used in successful enterprise modeling endeavors, some researchers have encountered problems in realizing it.
+Although the ARIS method has been widely used in successful enterprise modeling endeavors, some researchers have encountered problems in implementing it.
 The authors have used the Unified Foundational Ontology (UFO) in order to systematically analyze the ARIS method and to provide ontological interpretations for the modeling elements of this method.
-This has allowed them to identify problems with the modeling language and provide insight into possible approaches for resolving these issues such as ontological mis-interpretations of the language elements and certain usage problems derived from semantic overload and construct redundancy.
+This has allowed them to identify problems with the modeling language and provide insight into possible approaches for resolving issues such as ontological mis-interpretations of the language elements and certain usage problems derived from semantic overload and construct redundancy.

-In the paper entitled “Modeling and Validation of Business Process Families”, Groner et al. have proposed the idea of incorporating variability in business process modeling in such a way that business modeling templates could be configured in light of a variability model in order to generate a problem specific business process.
+In the paper entitled “Modeling and Validation of Business Process Families”, Groner et al. propose the idea of incorporating variability in business process modeling based on a variability model in order to generate a problem specific business process.
 While this approach enhances reusability and rapid business process modeling practices, it would be hard to verify whether the derived business processes are in fact syntactically and behaviorally valid.
-The authors have further proposed a Description Logic-based method for validating the derived business processes that is able to reason on both the variability model and business model template and infer whether behavioral and syntactic constraints are satisfied.
+The authors further propose a Description Logic-based method for validating the derived business processes that is able to reason on both the variability model and business model template and infer whether behavioral and syntactic constraints are satisfied.
 The authors have reported their experience with variability models of up to 150 features.